Mineralogy Certification Course

 Crystal Chemistry of Cyclosilicates and Inosilicates

-Cyclosilicate and inosilicate subclasses comprise numerous mineral groups and important mineral species.
-Cyclosilicates' most familiar representatives are beryl and the tourmaline supergroup.
-Inosilicates are subdivided into single-chain silicates with pyroxene supergroup and double-chain amphibole minerals.
+Cyclosilicates and inosilicates are two subclasses of silicate minerals.
+They include numerous mineral groups and important mineral species.
+The cyclosilicates most familiar to gemologists are beryls and the tourmaline supergroup.
+Inosilicates are subdivided into single-chain silicates, which includes the pyroxene supergroup, and double-chain silicates, which includes the amphibole minerals.
+The gem material gemologists call jade actually includes both pyroxene (jadeite) and amphibole (nephrite) members.

 Introduction to Cyclosilicates